ceph/ceph-csi/docs/deploy-rbd.md

 kubectl create -f csi-config-map.yaml
 ```

-The config map deploys an empty CSI configuration that is mounted as a volume
+The configmap deploys an empty CSI configuration that is mounted as a volume
 within the Ceph CSI plugin pods.
 To add a specific Ceph clusters configuration
 details, refer to [Creating CSI configuration for RBD based
 provisioning](../examples/README.md#creating-csi-configuration-for-rbd-based-provisioning)